Icinga/icingaweb2-module-director/doc/60-CLI.md

 ```

 This command will fail in case the specified object does not exist.
 This is
 when the `--auto-create` parameter comes in handy.
-Command output will thell
+Command output will tell
-you whether an object has either be created or (not) modified.
+you whether an object has either been created or (not) modified.

 With `set` you only set the specified properties and do not touch the other
 ones.
 You could also want to completely override an object, purging all other